posita/dyce/docs/translations.md

     Other than [``H.substitute``][dyce.h.H.substitute], ``dyce`` does not provide an internal mechanism for handling dependent probabilities, so we either have to use that or find another way to express the dependency.

 Now for a _twist_.
-In cooperative or solo play, a failure or success is particularly spectacular when the D10s come up doubles.
+In cooperative or solo play, a failure or success is particularly spectacular when the d10s come up doubles.
-The trick to mapping that to ``dyce`` is recognizing that we now have a dependent probability that involves *three* independent variables: the (modded) D6, a first D10, and a second D10.
+The trick to mapping that to ``dyce`` is recognizing that we now have a dependent probability that involves *three* independent variables: the (modded) d6, a first d10, and a second d10.
-We also deploy a technique involving ``#!python partial`` to parameterize our ``#!python mod`` value.
+We even deploy a technique involving ``#!python partial`` to parameterize our ``#!python mod`` value.
+This ends up looking similar to our brute force solution of the simpler mechanic, above, but without requiring the low-level accounting.

 ``` python
 >>> class IronSoloResult(IntEnum):